 The 5th Defense Battalion set up its antiaircraft weapons, 3-inch guns and machine guns, around the Reykjavik airfield and harbor, where it became the first Marine Corps unit to make operational use of the Armydeveloped SCR-268 and -270 radars.
 After-action reports covering the battalion's service in Iceland, declared that only "young, wide-awake, intelligent men" could operate the temperamental sets satisfactorily.
 Thanks to the efforts of the crews, the Marines proved able to incorporate their radar into the British air-defense and fighter-control system for "routine watches and training."
 Even though the battalion played a critical role in defending against long-range German patrol planes, its members also had to engage in labor and construction duty, as became common in other areas.
-Replaced by Army units, the last elements of the Marine garrison force left Iceland in March polar bear patches on the right shoulders of the onlooking Marine officers.
-In the background are truck-mounted .50-caliber antiaircraft machine guns on special tripods.
+Replaced by Army units, the last elements of the Marine garrison force left Iceland in March 1942.

-Of the seven Marine defense battalions organized by late 1941, one stood guard in Iceland, five served in the Pacific-including the 4th, posted briefly at Guantanamo Bay-and another trained on the west coast for a westward deployment.
+Of the seven Marine defense battalions organized by late 1941, one stood guard in Iceland, five served in the Pacific - including the 4th, posted briefly at Guantanamo Bay - and another trained on the west coast for a westward deployment.
 The first Pacific-based defense battalions were nicknamed the "Rainbow Five" after the war plan in effect when the Japanese attacked Pearl Harbor.
 The five units were: the 7th in Samoa; the 6th, which took over from a detachment of the 3d at Midway Island; the 3d and 4th at Pearl Harbor, and the 1st divided among Pearl Harbor and Johnston, Palmyra, and Wake Islands.
 A sixth defense battalion, the 2d, remained in training in California.